joshuabowers/voxellian/design.md

 Given this, the maximum size for standard humanoid characters would therefore be 1 horizontal prism by 2 horizontal prisms.
 This would equate to a volume of about 1.3 m<sup>3</sup>.

-Cubes should be smaller than hexagonal prisms, as they collectively form a voxellized volumetric object.
+Cubes should be smaller than hexagonal prisms, as they collectively form a voxelized volumetric object.
 If the greatest extent of a cuboid grid defined within the volume of a single prism (~ 0.65 m<sup>3</sup>) is 10x10x10 cubes---i.e. 1000---then an individual cube would have a volume roughly of 0.00065 m<sup>3</sup>; this would translate to a side length of about 0.087 m.

 For efficiency when rendering things, volumetric objects should not utilize the full 1000-2000 cube grid spaces they have access to!
 Further, unless needed for transparency, the internals of the objects should definitely not be rendered, nor even necessarily modeled.